-Includes the Dilawri Distinctive Collection property in Calgary, which currently has franchise agreements with Aston Martin and Bentley.
+(3) Includes the Dilawri Distinctive Collection property in Calgary, which currently has franchise agreements with Aston Martin and Bentley.
 In addition, the Dilawri Distinctive Collection sells a variety of used vehicles, including Audi, BMW, Lamborghini, Maserati, McLaren and Mercedes-Benz.
-Also includes the former Dilawri Acura property in Regina at 1921 1st Avenue which is being used for ancillary dealership purposes by both the Dilawri BMW and the Triple 7 Chrysler dealerships.
+Also includes the former Dilawri Acura property in Regina at 1921 1st Avenue which is being used for ancillary dealership purposes by both the Dilawri Pre Owned and the Triple 7 Chrysler dealerships.
 It continues to be leased by a Dilawri Tenant under the same lease as Dilawri BMW.
-Also, includes the former Toyota dealership which has vacated its premises located in Dixie Auto Mall; and the applicable Dilawri Tenant will continue to be the lead tenant for Dixie Auto Mall until July 2030.
+Also, includes the former Toyota and Hyundai dealerships which have vacated their premises located in Dixie Auto Mall; and the applicable Dilawri Tenant will continue to be the lead tenant for Dixie Auto Mall until July 2030.
 Includes the former Infiniti Vancouver property at 1718 West 3rd Avenue which is being used as a service centre for Infiniti and Audi vehicles.
 Includes 3 vehicle compound facilities that were acquired as part of the Mierins Auto Group Portfolio.
-Also includes the Tesla KW service centre
+Also includes the Tesla KW service centre.

-- (4) Includes the new Nissan Truck expansion in to the former KIA dealership.
+(4) Includes the new Nissan Truck expansion in the former KIA dealership at Dixie Auto Mall.

-- (5) Includes Porsche JLR Edmonton.
+(5) Includes Porsche JLR Edmonton.

-- (6) Includes Dodge, FIAT, Jeep and RAM.
+(6) Includes Dodge, FIAT, Jeep and RAM.